d-morrison/IntroStatActivities/05-Exam1-Review.Rmd

 \newpage

-7. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question: "Does cola increase blood glucose levels more than energy drinks, on average?"
+7. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question: "Is there a difference in time to complete the puzzle cube for those that listened to classical and those that listened to heavy metal music?"

 \rgi Explanatory Variable: